imakewebthings/imakewebthings.github.com/_posts/2013-10-20-just-in-time-versioning.md

 tldr: Deck.js spent two years without any semantic versioning.
 Nobody complained.
 Here's why.
 ---

 When [deck.js](http://imakewebthings.com/deck.js/) was published I didn't give it a version number.
 The first time I did this it was an accident, or at least innocent oversight, as I was making public a project without a long-term plan.
-This lack of versioning system has lasted to this day.
+This unversioned system has lasted to this day.
 In place of proper versions were two branches, `stable` and `master`.
 Changes were made to master.
 When they were vetted and felt right, they were merged into stable.

 ## It Worked for Two Years